pranathi-cola/Text-Classification/Report.md

 #### Part B – With Imbalance Handling
 We applied **two distinct techniques**:

-1. **Class Weighting / Random Oversampling**
-   - For Logistic Regression and Linear SVM: `class_weight='balanced'` (adjusts weights inversely proportional to class frequencies).
+1. **Class Weighting** (for Logistic Regression and Random Forest) – using `class_weight='balanced'` to adjust weights inversely proportional to class frequencies.
-   - For Naive Bayes (which does not support class_weight): **Random Oversampling** of the minority class in the training set.
+   For the Neural Network, we used **SMOTE** as the first technique (since class weighting is not directly applicable to Keras without custom weighting).

-2. **SMOTE (Synthetic Minority Oversampling Technique)**
-   - Applied to the TF‑IDF vectors of the training set.
+2. **SMOTE (Synthetic Minority Oversampling Technique)** – applied to the TF‑IDF vectors of the training set for **all models** (Logistic Regression, Random Forest, and Neural Network).
-   - Generates synthetic samples for the minority class by interpolating between existing minority instances.
-   - Results in a perfectly balanced training set (7,405 samples per class).
+   Additionally, we demonstrated **Random Oversampling** for the Neural Network as a variant.

 All models are evaluated on the **same test set** (stratified split, 20% of data) to ensure fair comparison.